 You can see that we are already needing some fairly large images for a 11 x 17 print, but all that really means is that the print will look as clear as the file itself when you put it right up to your nose and stare.
 Of course, you don’t do that.
 To take in the whole image, you sit back a bit.
 The larger you print the image, the further away you will view it.
 Because no one looks at 20 x 30 inch canvas print from one inch away, you can get away with even smaller pixel dimensions in your file.
 It’s true that it won’t look perfect up close, but it can look surprisingly good from a comfortable viewing distance, even if your file isn’t quite large enough.
 I once printed a 3 megapixel file on a 20 x 30 poster and, hanging in my living room, it looked perfectly clear.
 Next time you go for a walk, step up really close to a billboard and witness the magic of viewing distance.
 Chances are that billboard will look very blurry up close.
 Driving by, of coarse, it looks fine.

 A file format is the way your file is packaged to be read by computers.
 More simply, it refers to the extension – the text after the dot – in your filename.
 So “house.tiff” would be a TIFF file. “house.jpg” would be a JPEG file (these can have the extension of either .jpg OR .jpeg).
-We prefer TIFF files or high quality JPEG files when you send us an image.
+We use TIFF files internally and high quality JPEG files when file size matters.

 High end digital SLR cameras will take “RAW” format photos.
 These are great for you, because you can have finer control over the colors, sharpness, etc of the photo in a photo editing program that supports RAW file formats.
-They are not great for us however, because we will likely get the unedited version of the image, which may lack some enhancements you have made.
-If you do use a RAW editor, like Adobe Lightroom or Apple Aperture, please export your images as TIFFs before sending them to us.
+RAW file editors are generally nondestructive – your changes are rendered on export from the original with no quality losses.
+RAW files are not great for us however, because we will likely get the unedited version of the image, which may lack some enhancements you have made.
+If you do use a RAW editor, like Adobe Lightroom, Apple Aperture or ON1, please export your images as JPG if e-mailing or uploading, or TIFF if sending on a disc or USB stick, before sending them to us or other service provider.

 You want something really big

 If you want to reproduce an image on a really big scale, let’s talk.
-Our wide format printer can go quite large (we do large canvas reproductions and banners for example), but there is a limit to sizes that we can print.
+Our 12 color wide format printer can print 44" wide (we do large canvas reproductions and fine art paper prints), but there is a limit to sizes that we can print.
+A simple laser test print is the best indication of if your image will handle the size.
 Once a size is determined, we will look at the ideal pixel dimensions for your file and may discuss factors like viewing distance with you if needed.

 You’ve cropped your image